 (3) Raise money in your community.
 This is a wonderful way to pay for your tuition that has been successfully used by thousands of students.
 Here’s how you do it…

 The first step is to figure out your financial situation.
 Ask yourself these questions:

 - How much money do I have?

 - How much money is my family willing to contribute?

 - How much money will I need to raise?

 - How much time do I have to raise the money I need?

 Remember, you do not have to pay for the Congress all at once.
-There is a payment plan that allows you to pay for the Congress across payments, so be sure to check your enrollment form enclosed with your invitation for your options.
+There is a payment plan that allows you to pay for the Congress across payments.
 All you need to do to reserve a spot for yourself is to make the first payment.